angel-gao/AI-VS-Human-Battleship/README.md

 ## Usage
 It would be a bit difficult to setup the game in local machine as I used the IntelliJ build-in module environment setup to install javaFX model and setting src\java\main_files\Battleship.java as main file.
-One could see the sample playing video in **Gaming** Folder
+One could see the sample playing video by downloading .mov in **Gaming** Folder